 WHY DID YOU CHOOSE HOUSING AND UTILITIES?

 When we decided to launch Outlier, our team used call center data from United Way’s 211 service to identify the issues Detroiters frequently ask for help with.
-Given the national housing foreclosure crisis, years of economic disinvestment, the largest municipal bankruptcy in US history, the data revealed residents’ top priority revolved around housing.
+Given the national housing foreclosure crisis, years of economic disinvestment, and the largest municipal bankruptcy in US history, the data revealed residents’ top priority revolved around housing.
 This became Outlier’s first area of interest.

 WHAT IF I NEED MORE OR DIFFERENT INFORMATION?

-DOES OUTLIER WORK IN OTHER CITIES?
+DOES OUTLIER EXIST IN OTHER CITIES?